JoseDev184/html-css-project/README.md

-lo# html-css-project!!

-working on css project to strengthen my skills in css and Flex Box ect, this course is really helpful because we make it a website where with can work with Sass and css advance in more detail!

-Sass

-sass is a CSS preprocessor, an extension of CSS that adds power and elegance to the basic language in other to work with Sass on our project with need a Sass-compiled

-variable: for reusable values such as colors, font sizes, and spaces;
-nesting: to nest selectors inside of one another, allowing us to write less code;
-operations: for mathematical operations  right inside;
-partials and imports: to write CSS in different files and import them all into one single file;
-mixins: to write reusable CSS code;
-functions: similar to mixins, with the difference that they produce a value that can be used;
-extends: to make different selectors inherit declarations that are common to all of them;

-node js allows the developer to write and run  javascript applications on the server developer starter using node js to also write tools to help them with local web development.

-"NPM init" in the command line is going to create a package Json to start working with Sass

- npm install node-sass --save-dev to create a  sass compiled on the terminal working on the error terminal show now!

- so far I have created a package.json for de dependency on the project  I have to update the version for both NPM and Node Js. the command line was " NPM INIT" and NPM install other I have to run a command "NPM install node-sass --save-dev"!
- I'm  working on running the command line "npm run compile:sass" to compile the css with the sass file

- took me like 7 hours to find the problem  I fixed changed the name of the carpet! let continue if I want to watch my code with the command line like "watch sass function I have to add -w to the script on packet json!

- Monday and Tuesday are the best days to programming this week i will finish my sass project and complete 8 hours of work!

- ok ok tirame el bic, shut up mind all right let contiinue with this project learning deep css ans sass if we select the element .header for example in sass with dont have to use sudoclasses like .header_text-box with use &_text_box:
+💻 HTML & CSS Project Log
+Week Overview: Deep Dive into CSS, Flexbox & Sass
+I'm currently working on a front-end development project focused on improving my skills in CSS, Flexbox, and Sass.
+This course has been incredibly helpful, as it's not just theory—we're actually building a full website.
+It’s a hands-on way to practice advanced CSS concepts and work with Sass in more detail.

+🧠 Learning Sass
+Sass (Syntactically Awesome Stylesheets) is a powerful CSS preprocessor.
+It's like an extension of CSS that brings added functionality and cleaner syntax to your stylesheets.

+Here are the key Sass features I've been working with:

+Variables – Store reusable values like colors, font sizes, and spacing.

+Nesting – Allows selectors to be nested inside each other, resulting in more readable code.

+Operations – Perform mathematical operations directly in your stylesheets.

+Partials & Imports – Break code into smaller files and import them into a main stylesheet.

+Mixins – Reusable chunks of code that can be included wherever needed.

+Functions – Similar to mixins, but return values.

+Extend – Share a set of CSS properties from one selector to another.

+⚙️ Project Setup: Node.js & NPM
+To compile Sass and manage dependencies, I’ve been using Node.js and NPM.
+Here’s a quick breakdown of what I did:

+Initialize the project:

+bash
+Copy
+Edit
+npm init
+This created a package.json file to manage project dependencies.

+Install Sass compiler:

+bash
+Copy
+Edit
+npm install node-sass --save-dev
+Create a Sass compile script:
+In package.json, I added a script:

+json
+Copy
+Edit
+"scripts": {
+  "compile:sass": "node-sass sass/main.scss css/style.css -w"
+}
+The -w flag tells Sass to watch for changes and recompile automatically.

+✅ After some debugging (including fixing a folder name issue that took hours 😅), I finally got the compile command running!

+🗂️ Sass File Structure
+To keep my project organized and scalable, I split Sass code into multiple folders and files.
+Here's how I structured the imports in the main main.scss:

+scss
+Copy
+Edit
+@import "abstracts/functions";
+@import "abstracts/mixins";
+@import "abstracts/variables";

+@import "base/base";
+@import "base/animations";
+@import "base/typography";
+@import "base/utilities";

+@import "pages/home";
+Each folder handles specific responsibilities—this makes the code much easier to maintain and understand.

+🖼️ Example Sass Code
+scss
+Copy
+Edit
 .header {
   height: 95vh;
   background-image: linear-gradient(
       to right bottom,
-      rgba(209, 10, 10, 0.154),
+      rgba(209, 10, 10, 0.15),
-      rgba(144, 144, 195, 0.652)
+      rgba(144, 144, 195, 0.65)
     ),
     url(/image/rsz_viator_shutterstock_186247-1200x809.webp);
   background-size: cover;
   background-position: top;
   position: relative;
   clip-path: polygon(0 0, 100% 0, 100% 75vh, 0 100%);

   &__logo-box {